 If you’re concerned about how the coronavirus, or COVID-19, will affect your family’s financial stability, you’re not alone.
-With many Americans facing the prospects of layoffs and reduced hours, the federal government announced they are sending relief checks to many of those affected in the coming weeks or months.
+With many Americans facing the prospects of layoffs and reduced hours, the federal government announced they are sending relief checks to many of those affected.
 However, these checks may not offset the full financial impact people are facing.

 Fortunately, there are a number of resources for financial help during coronavirus, and more will likely emerge in the weeks ahead.
 The list below is not exhaustive, as different initatives are underway at the state and local levels.
 But if you need financial help immediately, these resources may be available to you.
 You can also use them as a jumping-off point to find out what's being done in your state or town.